Leonardo DiCaprio Praises Greta Thunberg

 Earlier this week, Thunberg was awarded the Nordic Council’s 2019 Environmental Award.
 However, she declined the prize because she feels that the climate movement needs powerful people with the ability to instigate change to take a stand, as opposed to awards.

-She was also a favorite to win this year’s Nobel Peace Prize, but it was ultimately awarded to Ethiopian prime minister Abiy Ahmed Ali.
-However, the teenager has inspired activism among young people around the world, having led thousands of students to join her #FridaysForFuture demonstrations and make their voices heard.
+She was also a favorite to win this year’s Nobel Peace Prize, but it was ultimately awarded to Ethiopian Prime Minister Abiy Ahmed Ali.
+However, the teenager has inspired activism among young people around the world, having led thousands of students to join her FridaysForFuture demonstrations and make their voices heard.

 As The Inquisitr reported on Friday, the 16-year-old also ruled out a meeting with Donald Trump.
 She believes that because the president has shown no interest in combating the issue — having previously dismissed it as a hoax — that a meeting between the pair would be a waste of time.